watermarkhu/qsurface/README.md

 ```

 ![Interactive plotting on a toric code with faulty measurements.](https://raw.githubusercontent.com/watermarkhu/OpenSurfaceSim/master/images/toric-3d.gif "Iteractive plotting on a 3d axis")

+In IPython, inline images are created for each iteration of the plot, which can be tested in the [example notebook](https://mybinder.org/v2/gh/watermarkhu/opensurfacesim/master?filepath=examples.ipynb).

+## CLI

 Simulations can also be initiated from the command line